 Going all the way back to 1966, they picked up The Hollywood Squares after CBS turned it down.
 It ran from 1966 to 1980, an unheard-of lifespan for a game show in that era, and spawned a nighttime syndicated version that lasted from 1971 to 1981.
 Since then, the show has had four revivals (The Match Game-Hollywood Squares Hour, also for NBC, in 1983-84; syndie versions from 1986-88 and 1998-2004; and Hip Hop Squares in 2012).

 The pinnacle of NBC's balls of steel (at least in the 1980s) is none other than The Cosby Show.
 When the show's producers Marcy Carsey and Tom Werner approached ABC with the concept, they balked, claiming audiences would NEVER "buy the idea of a wealthy, affluent, well-to-do Black family".
 In addition, Bill Cosby was no star in film or television, and back then, stand-up comics didn't get shows that revolved around them (unlike today with, Seinfeld and Everybody Loves Raymond and the like, which owe their success to Cosby).
+Not to mention, the sitcom was considered a dying genre at the time and ABC did not want to take a risk.
 NBC, however, harbored no such misguided notions and went ahead with it anyway.... and scored a major financial windfall in the process.
 The Cosby Show ranked number one in the Nielsen ratings five years in a row, and as a result, many other NBC shows, a lot of them heretofore struggling to win viewership, became hugely popular in the Nielsen ratings as well.
 All of this gave NBC much needed revenue to avoid going bankrupt.
 ABC, for their part, saw many of their once mega-successful programs take a tremendous nosedive in the ratings, which in turn, led to a huge decline in revenue, causing the network to be bought out by a company only a tenth of their size, Capital Cities Communications.
 If you listen closely, you can hear the ABC execs banging their heads to this day....

 To be fair, ABC learned from their mistakes and went ahead with Family Matters, another sitcom about a well(ish)-off Black family and their eccentric, nerdy neighbor.